swiftlang/swift/tools/swift-inspect/README.md

 _ = readLine()
 ```
-In order to trace it, we would need to compile it, run it and find the PID:
+In order to trace the program, we need to compile it, run it and find the PID:
 ```bash
 $ swiftc simple.swift
 $ ./simple